COVID-19, Highlights|

 COVID-19 Rental Debt

-Tenants who are not covered by the Declaration of Financial Distress process described above continue to have protections for unpaid COVID-19 rental debt and must pay their debt as follows in order to avoid eviction:
+Tenants who are not covered by the Declaration of Financial Distress process described above continue to have protections for unpaid COVID-19 rental debt and must pay their debt as follows to avoid eviction:

 • Rent owed from March 1, 2020 to September 30, 2021, tenants must pay by August 1, 2023.